The great reset must place social justice at its centre

 New institutions need to actively intervene to build a future where people of all racial, social, gender and economic backgrounds can excel.

-Mark holds degrees from George Washington University, the London School of Economics, and the Harvard Kennedy School.
-He was Managing Editor of the Africa Policy Journal at Harvard and is a Foundry Fellow at the Center for Development and Entrepreneurship at MIT.
+Mark studied at George Washington University, the London School of Economics, and Harvard Kennedy School, where he was Managing Editor of the Africa Policy Journal.
+He is a Foundry Fellow at MIT and a World Economic Forum Young Global Leader (2025).

 New institutions need to actively intervene to build a future where people of all racial, social, gender and economic backgrounds can excel.